 Taste: Not what you would call delicate but there’s a touch of refinement here in contrast to the bluster of the previous dram.
 The smoke has mellowed a little but continues to drift throughout the entire experience.
 Buttered scones.
 Dry roasted peanuts.
 Big helping of honey.
 Orange and lemon.
 Juicy oak.
 Currants.

-Value for money: Takes the NAS version and improves on it with a little bit more maturity and added depth from the PX casks. £50 is a steal for this quality.
+Thoughts: Takes the NAS version and improves on it with a little bit more maturity and added depth from the PX casks. £50 is a steal for this quality.

 A fantastic whisky that somehow manages to dry the tongue with smoke and ash whilst also leaving the sides of the month salivating for the next sip.
 Delicious and affordable – my favourite combination.